Canon 1D Mark III vs Sony A900

-The Canon EOS-1D Mark III and the Sony Alpha A900 are two professional cameras that were announced, respectively, in February 2007 and September 2008.
+The Canon EOS-1D Mark III and the Sony Alpha A900 are two professional cameras that were revealed to the public, respectively, in February 2007 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and a full frame (A900) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Sony provides 24.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Sony provides 24.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark III vs Sony A900

-An illustration of the physical size and weight of the Canon 1D Mark III and the Sony A900 is provided in the side-by-side display below.
+The physical size and weight of the Canon 1D Mark III and the Sony A900 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark III – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A900 is notably smaller (25 percent) than the Canon 1D Mark III.
 Moreover, the A900 is markedly lighter (23 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.